 - projects that are seeking funding to continue existing programs unless significant, innovative modifications have been made.

 Applications for which there is another source of funding available from the Victorian government may be referred across to other relevant departments for consideration.
-You are encouraged to check the government’s grants portal to see if there are other more suitable sources of funding for the activity you propose.
+You are encouraged to check the government’s grants portal (External link) to see if there are other more suitable sources of funding for the activity you propose.